 - UWM has a very small amount of reserves.
 Reserves comprise less than 1 percent of annual expenditures and are held as a safeguard against revenue fluctuations caused by enrollment shifts.

 UW–Milwaukee’s central administration costs are low compared to its peers.

-According to 2013 data, the amount spent on day-to-day administrative support as a percentage of total operating expenses at UW-Milwaukee is almost 30percent less than our peer average.
+According to 2015 data, the amount spent on day‐to‐day administrative support as a percentage of total operating expenses at UW–Milwaukee is 15% less than our peer average.
 These support services include general administrative services, legal and fiscal operations, purchasing and printing, employee personnel and records, and information technology.